waggle-sensor/plugin_manager/README.md

 # Node Stack - Plugin Manager

-This is currently undergoing significant redevelopment and will change in the future.
-Currently, this repo is primiarily a collection of plugins which we deploy to the nodes, but manage via systemd.
+The plugin management components are currently undergoing significant redevelopment and will change in the future.
+Currently, this repo is primiarily a collection of plugins which we deploy to the nodes.

 Example plugins can be found under the [plugins](https://github.com/waggle-sensor/plugin_manager/tree/master/plugins) directory.